gregorlied/nlp4sg/README.md

 # NLP for Social Good - Text Summarization

-This repository contains training and inference code developed as part of the "NLP for Social Good" course at TU Berlin.
+This repository contains code developed as part of the "NLP for Social Good" course at TU Berlin.

 For quick demonstrations, please visit the following Hugging Face Spaces: